-Consider this post a dispatch from the winter that never ends.
+Consider this spicy white bean stew a dispatch from the winter that never ends.
 I had a beauty of a vibrant, spring-green pasta planned for this week, but the endless rain, dreary grey skies, and bone-chilling cold called for something a bit more cozy.
 Highly familiar comfort food felt especially key in a general way.

 The last couple weeks have had a few extra sets of challenges outside of the lack of sunshine.
 I feel like I’ve been saying this next line to myself for a long time now: “Once I get through this week, I’ll have time to ________.”
 Guess what?
 I never get the time.
 Once the week in question is over, another crushing one takes its place.
 I speak about the virtue of saying no to things all the time, but simultaneously say yes to pretty much everything.
 I think we’re all in some version of this boat.

 On the flight back from Iowa last weekend (my talk at the sanctuary went great–thank you for all of your public speaking tips!), I listened to this episode of Oprah’s podcast and was honestly struck by the guest’s straightforward description of prayer (as a decidedly non-religious person).
 It can be as simple as asking the universe to take away whatever challenging/frustrating/overall stress-inducing thing that you’re dealing with.

 Of course, this isn’t about some mystical force reaching down from the sky and removing your discomfort.
 It’s about focusing on your own set of essentials in that moment as well as those ever-present good graces, and then cutting away everything else without guilt.
 Creating a feeling of support and relief in order to move forward.